turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ![](https://imgur.com/N0YQq1L.png)

-> You'll need to send at least `135422040` nAVAX to the account to cover the cost of contract deployments.
+{% hint style="info" %} You'll need to send at least `135422040` nAVAX to the account to cover the cost of contract deployments.
 Here `nAVAX` refers nano-AVAX i.e. billionth of an `AVAX` or simply 1 `nAVAX` = (1/1000,000,000) `AVAX`.
-Though funding through faucet would give you enough `AVAX` to run multiple deployments and transactions on the network.
+Though funding through faucet would give you enough `AVAX` to run multiple deployments and transactions on the network. {% endhint %}

 ### **Run Migrations**